AbdIlkin/Harmonix/README.md

 ## Overview

 **Harmonix Chatbot** is an interactive Streamlit application that provides users with detailed information about concerts.
-The chatbot utilizes AI (via Google’s Gemini model) to answer user queries about concerts, including dates, venues, prices, and more.
+The chatbot utilizes AI to answer user queries about concerts, including dates, venues, prices, and more.
 The project also includes a web scraping module to collect concert data from the iTicket website.

 ## Features